EricYang544/LILAB_Intern-Project/word2vec_pytorch_server/README.md

 ## 1. Copy to the server

-Copy the entire `go_server` directory.
+Copy the entire `word2vec_pytorch_server` directory.
 The large corpus must be a UTF-8 plain-text file; whitespace is used as the tokenizer and text is lower-cased.

 ## 2. Environment